-(2) Our People
+(1) Human Capital: Our People and Human Rights

-As a corporate group using consulting services as a means of delivering value to clients-and to society at large-we recognize that maintaining a talented, motivated workforce is of the highest materiality.
+As a corporate group using consulting services as a means of delivering value to clients-and to society at large-we recognize that human capital (i.e., maintaining a talented, motivated workforce) is of the highest materiality.
 Investing in human capital, for instance by securing and training talented people, is one of our highest priorities.
 Recently, we have been working on diversifying our teams with more women and mid-career hires (see principle 2-4-1), and we are rebuilding our training and development programs to better identify and nurture tomorrow's management candidates.
 In addition, we are enhancing our support systems to better enable our people to pursue their work in the best physical and mental health.